 The Senior Secondary Schools Culinary Competition is for year 11 and 12 students studying Home Economics or Hospitality at high school.
 The Winners of these competitions will be attending the National Secondary Schools Final in August on The Gold Coast

-In 2017, the Professional Chef of the Year Competition will be held on Monday May 29th in Launceston and Monday June 5th in Hobart.
+In 2018, the Professional Chef of the Year Competition dates TBC.
 The Australian Culinary Federation Tasmania and TasTAFE have created the competition this year with the theme being 'local.'

 Nestlé GOLDEN CHEF'S HAT AWARD